KollihTheGuruh/binary_trees/README.md

 binary_trees
-by Michael mutinda and annah njuguna
+by Michael Mutinda and Annah Njuguna